DardoJS89/rails-pagination/README.md

 # README

-1. Started a new rails app , generating the controller , the model & the views.
+1. Started a new rails app , generating the controller , the model & the view.

 2. Defined the parameters for the users, the range, and the max.
 Created a seed file , and then migrated the database and seed file.